Maksim-Kvashnin/aptortellini.github.io/about.md

 title: The Collective
 permalink: /about/
 ---
-We are a bunch of guys interested in offensive stuff.
+Originally started as a joke made between [Her0](https://twitter.com/Her0), [last](https://twitter.com/last0x00) and [Riccardo](https://twitter.com/dottor_morte), the Advanced Persistent Tortellini group is made of a bunch of Italian guys interested in deeply technical topics and offensive techniques.
 We code, we hack, we take things lightly.
 Life is too short, steal some SYSTEM tokens :)

 ```
   .#####.   mimikatz 2.2.0 (x64) #17763 Jan 15 2021 09:31:27